+The most recent assessment was conducted in 2021.
+The next benchmark assessment should be conducted in 2024.
 Data to support the stock assessment is derived from commercial catches: relative catches in weight, relative catch per set and relative average length of catch.
 Total catches (retained plus discards) are shown in Figure below:

-FIGURE C-1.
-Total catches (retained catches plus discards) for the purse-seine fisheries, by set type (NOA, OBJ) and retained catches for the other (OTR) fisheries, of skipjack tuna in the eastern Pacific Ocean, 1975-2021.
+Figure 1.
+Total catches (retained catches plus discards) for the purse-seine fisheries, by set type (NOA, OBJ) and retained catches for the other (OTR) fisheries, of skipjack tuna in the eastern Pacific Ocean, 1975- 2021.
 The purse-seine catches are adjusted to the species composition estimate obtained from sampling the catches.
 The 2020 catch data are preliminary.

-Therefore, fishery removals of the species in the fishery under assessment are included in the stock assessment process, so it PASSES Clause C1.1.
+Source: IATTC, 2022 Therefore, fishery removals of the species in the fishery under assessment are included in the stock assessment process and therefore the stock PASSES clause C1.1